mphasize/sails-ember-blueprints/README.md

 Some blueprints like `add` or `remove` aren't adapted yet, because I didn't run into a situation where Ember's RESTAdapter would acutally make use of them.
 If you know, when Ember Data might use subroutes for related models, please let me know.

+### Support bulk commits

+I didn't try it yet, but the Stackoverflow link above mentions, that the RESTAdapter is capable of issuing bulk requests for create, update and delete.
+The blueprints don't support these bulk commits yet.

 ### Make the blueprints testable

 I am still trying to figure out how to make these blueprints more maintainable and testable.